Sultanate of Cirebon: Panembahan Ratu (1570–1649)

 After the death of Fatahillah, there was no other appropriate candidate for king.
 The throne fell to the great grandson of Gunungjati, Pangeran Mas, the son of the late Prince Suwarga, grandson of Gunungjati.
 Pangeran Mas then held the title Panembahan Ratu I and ruled for more than 79 years.
 During his rule, he paid more attention to strengthening religious affairs and spreading Islam.
 As the centre of Islamic learning in the region, Cirebon's influence penetrated inland and influenced the recently established Mataram Sultanate in southern Central Java.
 However, since the king was more interested to become an ulama, Cirebon failed to recruit Mataram into its sphere of power, and Mataram grew more powerful ever since.

 By the 17th century Mataram rose to be a regional power under Sultan Agung's reign.
 Around 1617 Agung launched his westward campaign targeted against Dutch settlements in Batavia, and rallied his massive troops near Cirebon's border.
 Agung urged the aged Panembahan Ratu to be his ally in his campaign to expel the Europeans out of Java.
-By doing so Cirebon become Mataram's ally, and Cirebpn came under Mataram's influence.
+By doing so Cirebon become Mataram's ally, and Cirebon came under Mataram's influence.
 For his campaign against Batavia, he needed support and supplies across northern West Java, and asked Cirebon and regents in West Java to support him.
 However the Sundanese Priangan menak (nobles) of Sumedang and Ciamis, suspected that Agung's campaign was in actuality a strategy to occupy their lands.
 The Sundanese nobles fought against Mataram, and Agung later asked Cirebon to quell the Sumedang and Ciamis rebellion instead.
 In 1618 and 1619 both Sumedang and Ciamis were defeated by Cirebon.
 Both fell under Mataram rule, and in 1628–29 Sultan Agung of Mataram launched the failed Siege of Batavia.

 The realm of the Sultanate of Cirebon at that time included Indramayu, Majalengka, Kuningan, and the modern Cirebon Regency.
 Although officially Cirebon was still an independent and sovereign state, in practice Cirebon fell within Mataram's sphere of influence.
 The Mataram rule upon the aforementioned region exposed the Sundanese people to Javanese cultures.
 When Panembahan Ratu died in 1649 he was succeeded by his grandson, Panembahan Girilaya.